 Python cv2 VideoCapture: How to Capture Video in Python

-To capture a video in Python, use the cv2 VideoCapture class, and then create an object of VideoCapture.
+To capture a video in Python, use the cv2 VideoCapture class and then create an object of VideoCapture.
 VideoCapture has the device index or the name of a video file.
-The device index is just an integer to define a which Camera.
-If we pass 0, then it is for the first or primary camera, 1 for the second camera so on.
-We capture the video frame by frame.
+The device index is just an integer to define a Camera.
+If we pass 0, it is for the first or primary camera, 1 for the second camera, etc. Then, we capture the video frame by frame.

 OpenCV (Open Source Computer Vision) is the computer vision library that contains various methods to perform operations on Images or videos.